 A completed graduate degree application includes:

-- A minimum undergraduate GPA of 3.0 is required for all programs
+- A minimum undergraduate GPA of 3.0 or better is required for all programs

 - GRE scores are required for the following programs only:

 - MS in Biology

 - MA in Historic Preservation

 - A statement of interest and intent (2-3 pages) explaining your motivation for pursuing graduate studies and describe how your intended program relates to your personal and professional goals.
 Please place a header on each page with your name and date.

 - A current résumé